-Game Notes: Memphis Redbirds (2-1) Vs Oklahoma City Dodgers (1-2)
+Game Notes: Memphis Redbirds (2-1) vs Oklahoma City Dodgers (1-2)

 CHANCE TO CLINCH: After last night's thrilling, comeback victory, the Redbirds are now one win from clinching their second-consecutive trip to the Pacific Coast League Championship Series.
 If they move on to the next round, it would be just the second time in franchise history that they have advanced to the second round of the playoffs in consecutive seasons.
 They won the PCL Championship in 2009, and advanced to the Championship series in 2010, but fell to Tacoma.
 In their six seasons of playoff history, Memphis is a combined 7-2 in potential series-clinching games.

-PLAYOFF HISTORY: This season marks the sixth time in franchise history that the Redbirds have advanced to the Pacific Coast League Playoffs.
-They had previously made appearances in 2000, 2009, 2010, 2014, and 2017.
-They won the PCL Championship in 2000, 2009, and 2017.
-This is just the second time in franchise history Memphis has won its division in consecutive seasons.
-The other occasion was 2009-2010.
-Memphis won the PCL Championship in 2009, but could not repeat the success in 2010.
-They swept Oklahoma City in the first round of the 2010 playoffs before being swept by Tacoma in the second round.
-Memphis is a combined 15-8 in 23-first round games in franchise history.

-ROSTER TURNOVER: Memphis will come into this season's playoffs with an almost entirely different roster than they did last season.
-The roster is almost completely different from Opening Day this season, as well.
+ROSTER TURNOVER: The roster is almost completely different from Opening Day this season, as well.
 Of the 13 position players who made an appearance in last season's playoffs, only two are still on Memphis' active roster.
 Wilfredo Tovar and Tommy Edman are the only two players.
 Every other player has either been traded, released, or is at a different level of the organization.
 Of the 13 pitchers who appeared in the playoffs for Memphis last season, only two remain on the roster.
 Kevin Herget is the only active pitcher who appeared in the playoffs last season.
 Ryan Helsley made two appearance in the playoffs last season, but is currently on the Disabled List.
 Of Memphis' 25-man Opening Day roster, only nine of those players are still with the team today.
 Position players Steven Baron, Alex Mejia, Rangel Ravelo, Max Schrock, Wilfredo Tovar, and Randy Arozarena remain, while pitchers Kevin Herget, Andrew Morales, and Edward Mujica remain.
 Only Schrock, Ravelo, and Tovar were in the starting lineup for Memphis on Opening Day.

 • Discuss this story on the Pacific Coast League message board...

+- Free Fresno Grizzlies Playoff Tickets Available on Sunday - Fresno Grizzlies

-- Quantrill, Pen Pitch Chihuahuas to Game Three Win - El Paso Chihuahuas
+- Chihuahuas Rally in Seventh, Force Game Five - El Paso Chihuahuas

-- El Paso avoids the series sweep with a 2-0 victory over Fresno in game three - Fresno Grizzlies
+- Chihuahuas beat Grizzlies 4-2 to send series to a winner-take-all game five tomorrow night - Fresno Grizzlies

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.